Fasttrack-Azure/devops-and-devsecops/index.md

-Welcome to the Kubernetes labs.
+Welcome to the DevOps and DevSecOps labs.

-These are hands-on resources to help you learn Kubernetes.
+These are hands-on resources to help you learn DevOps, DevSecOps and Kubernetes.

 ## Pre-reqs